 Run an AI Agent

-Start Claude Code, Codex, or Gemini and watch it build your project.
+Start any supported coding agent — Claude Code, Codex, Gemini, Grok, Antigravity and more — and watch it build your project.

 Running an AI coding agent in 1DevTool is straightforward: you open a terminal, pick an agent, type a prompt, and the agent gets to work.
 This page walks through everything that happens in that process, including the tools that make it easier to manage agents as they run.